Author: Florentina Hajdari-Hajra

 The technical dialogue between Kosovo and Serbia started in 2011 and resulted in 33 agreements.
 The agreements impacted various areas of people’s lives, including freedom of movement, civil registries, cadastral records, customs, local governance in the north, recognition of diplomas, regional cooperation, energy, telecommunication, justice, etc. Improving the lives of citizens and cooperation between them was one of the key priorities of the dialogue.

 Unfortunately, the dialogue process has been extremely politicised, to the extent that any positive impact on people’s lives was completely overlooked.
 The political discourse shaped the public opinion and leaned heavily towards the negative.
-Slow and lack of implementation of some agreements has contributed to this discourse.
-In turn, discussions on the implemented agreements and their impact on the lives of citizens has been marginalised.
+Slow and lack of implementation of some agreements have contributed to this discourse.
+In turn, discussions on the implemented agreements and their impact on the lives of citizens have been marginalised.

 A broader reflection from the perspective of citizens would help us better understand the real and human impact of the agreements.
 My observations on the agreements and implementation described below are based on my personal experiences and those of other people in everyday public and private life whom I know.